joernio/flatgraph-docs/content/_index.md

 gratefulDead.artist.name("Garcia").sang.name.l shouldBe List("HEY BO DIDDLEY")
 gratefulDead.song.writtenBy.name.l shouldBe List("Bo_Diddley")
 ```

+{{% notice note %}}
+By defining your domain in a schema we enable the compiler to help us write domain-specific code, i.e. the compiler ensures that our traversals are valid and we also get domain-specific code completion.
+Additionally, we ensure that no schema-invalid graph can be constructed.
+{{% /notice %}}
+Some examples for what return types the compiler derives, based on the information given in the schema:
+* `gratefulDead.artist: Iterator[Artist]`
+* `gratefulDead.artist.name: Iterator[String]`
+* `gratefulDead.artist.name("Garcia"): Iterator[Artist]` - note that `name(String)` is a filter step
+* `gratefulDead.song.performances: Iterator[Int]`
+* `gratefulDead.artist.performances` does not compile
+* `gratefulDead.song.writtenBy: Iterator[Artist]`
+* `gratefulDead.artist.writtenBy` does not compile

-Note that the properties (e.g. `name` and `performances`) have the respective types as defined in the schema, and relationships between nodes have named steps, e.g. `sang`.
-If you didn't provide a name for a relationship, there are some alternative auto-generated options like `sungbyOut` and `artistViaSungbyOut`.
+If you didn't provide a name for a relationship in the schema definition, there are some alternative auto-generated options like `sungbyOut` and `artistViaSungbyOut`.
 The full working test is [here](https://github.com/joernio/flatgraph/blob/92f4cc4b84bf6b8315971128995a75872376dcff/tests/src/test/scala/flatgraph/GratefulDeadTests.scala).

 ## Memory footprint